Back to Services

 • High-temperature corrosion and oxidation — oxide coatings (e.g. Al₂O₃) form a dense layer arresting further degradation, while self-healing silicide coatings (MoSi₂, NbSi₂, or their composites) protect against high-temperature oxidation

-• Sulfidation in aggressive exhaust gas and process gas environments
+• Sulphidation in aggressive exhaust gas and process gas environments

-• Thermal fatigue — enduring thousands of heating and cooling cycles without cracking
+• Thermal and mechanical fatigue — enduring thousands of heating and cooling cycles without cracking

 Industry Context